aws/awsui-documentation/components/container.md

 # Container

-Enables you to present a group of pieces of content, indicating that the items are related.
+With the container, you can present a group of pieces of content, indicating that the items are related.
 For example, a table is a type of container.